FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 * "suspect"

 #### putGeoObject
-update an existing geoObject cohordinates (can also update other features)
+update an existing geoObject coordinates (can also update other features)

 * verb: PUT
 * endPoint: /ManageGeoObject/putGeoObject